 If you are planning a hunting trip with your buddies, you will surely appreciate the versatility of a survival knife.
 You might already know that it is one of the sturdiest and durable types of knives around.
 And you can count on it as a means of survival in the places that are full of danger.
 A survival knife offers plenty of dexterity.
 It makes an excellent choice for skinning game and preparing your hunted animal for cooking.

-Since survival knives are designed to serve several functions, they also make an excellent choice as a tool for camping trips.
+Since survival knives are designed to serve several functions, they, together with backpacking saws, make an excellent choice as tools for camping trips.
 Its sharp and robust blade makes cutting through branches and small logs a breeze.
 This also means that you can set up your campfire way more conveniently than ever.
 In addition to that, you will be able to create a shelter from scratch using a survival knife, and of course, by utilizing other skills.

 Features You Want To Look For In a Survival Knife